GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/glossary/index.md

 The origin of a request, including the server name but no path information.
 For example:
 `https://web.dev`

+## Origin trial {: #origin-trial}
+Origin trials provide access to a new or experimental feature, to build functionality users can try out for a limited time before the feature is made available to everyone.
+When Chrome offers an origin trial for a feature, you can register for the trial to enable the feature for all users on your [origin](https://web.dev/same-site-same-origin/#origin), without requiring uses to toggle any flags or switch to an alternative build of Chrome (though they may need to upgrade).
+Origin trials enable developers to build demos and prototypes using new features.
+The trials also help Chrome engineers understand how new features are used, and how they may interact with other web technologies.
+Find out more: [Getting started with Chrome's origin trials](https://web.dev/origin-trials/).

 ## Passive surface {: #passive-surface }